ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/apple-auth.md

 ## Prerequisites
 * Set up OAuth URL, Token URL and Client Identifier in "End User Authentication” on your Messages for Business Account.
-* In your Engage Digital channel settings, set up the Scopes and Client Secret fields in "OAuth Settings".
+* In your RingCX Digital channel settings, set up the Scopes and Client Secret fields in "OAuth Settings".
 Client Secret is only required to support the legacy Authentication message in order to request the access token.

 ## Request Example